 If you are not, take the paved road from Telluride back to Ridgway, and then take the scenic Million Dollar Highway into Silverton.
-It’s still an absolutely gorgeous route (with some of my favorite overlooks in the state).
+It’s still an absolutely gorgeous route to take during your Colorado road trip (with some of my favorite overlooks in the state).

 If you want the boutique hotel experience, you’ll definitely want to stay at the Wyman Hotel.
 Its mixture of modern and historic vibes is truly beautiful.
 The Avon is also an epic choice, with tons of historic charm.

 As far as hiking is concerned, Silverton has some of the most epic alpine lakes in the entire state.
 I won’t go into detail in this Colorado road trip itinerary, as the list could literally go on and on, but if you rent a Jeep while in town and are comfortable with off-roading, your efforts will be rewarded.

 Silverton is the lesser-known, but just as epic sister of Telluride, and it’s worth taking the time to find those hidden gems on the outskirts of town.

 In case hiking more 14’ers on your Colorado road trip is something you’re interested in, Handies Peak (5.3 miles RT and 2440 ft elevation gain) is another one you can try your hand at.